LeeBeddows/hiring-engineers/answers.md

 ![Now Thats What I call a Dashboard](https://i.imgur.com/iDbv7jR.png)

 After some investigation - it became clear that the Timeboard that I had created above - was not publicly shareable.
-Instead I had to creat a Screenboard in order to share - and in turn - I also had to summarise the APM queries and metrics - rather than simply adding single graphs.
+Instead I had to create a Screenboard in order to share - and in turn - I also had to summarise the APM queries and metrics - rather than simply adding single graphs.

 Public URL for Board with Infrastructure and APM information - can be found here - https://p.datadoghq.com/sb/8efr12g1plm39skj-21940aae301129828f1aff2e4a77e0f3